 3 – Be conscious of creative size

-In Chrome browsers, ad formats that take up over 30% of the screen will be filtered.
-Our formats* are Better Ads compliant, which means they will not be impacted if you comply with this guideline.
+In Chrome browsers, when ads on a mobile page take up more than 30% of the vertical height of the main content portion of the page, it will downgrade your ad experience rating.
+Our formats* are Better Ads Compliant, which means they will not be impacted if you comply with this guideline.

 Creative size < 30% of the screen estate

 Creative size > 30% of the screen estate